-The truth is, nothing guarantees success.
+Nothing guarantees success.
 Sure, having a well-planned morning routine will help you stay healthy, but still, it doesn’t ensure that you’ll wake up as Elon Musk someday.
-Just look at people who have figured this stuff out, and none of them is any way near to the success of Elon Musk, Jeff Bezos, or Bill Gates.
+Just look at people who have figured this stuff out, and none of them is near to the success of Elon Musk, Jeff Bezos, or Bill Gates.

 So, the next time you’re compelled to consume more motivational content or feel that your judgments are clouding your thinking, I’d urge you to remind yourself do the following things:

 Confirmation bias makes you look at things that conform to your existing beliefs.
 When you are planning to buy a new car, wherever you look, you see the car you want to buy.
 When you start noticing such patterns, the granddaddy of the proponents of bullshit known as the law of attraction says, “You’re attracting things in your life that are coherent with your thoughts.”